sebastien-mariaux/django_base/readme.md

 ### Functionalities
 - Custom user model with email authentication
 - Basic Account interface with profile edition
-- Base layout using Fomantic UI
+- Base layout using Bootstrap
 - Basic markdown integration

 ### Testing and quality of code